gohugoio/hugo/content/en/functions/fmt/Erroridf.md

 Like the  [`errorf`] function, the `erroridf` function evaluates the format string, prints the result to the ERROR log, then fails the build.
 Hugo prints each unique message once to avoid flooding the log with duplicate errors.

-Unlike the `errorf` function, you may surpress errors logged by the `erroridf` function by adding the messsage ID to the `ignoreErrors` array in your site configuration.
+Unlike the `errorf` function, you may suppress errors logged by the `erroridf` function by adding the message ID to the `ignoreErrors` array in your site configuration.

 This template code: